davidB/handlebars_misc_helpers/README.md

 ## Replace section

-Helper able to replace a section delimited by a boundary.
+This helper can replace a section delimited by a boundary.

 For example with this template: